Adam-Spenton/unit_13_assignment_2_Adam_Spenton/readme.md

 ### User requirements

-There are three sets of stakeholders: clients, visitors, developers
+There are three sets of stakeholders: clients, visitors and developers.

-### Client requirements
+#### Client requirements

-+ Needs to be proof read (by multiple people if possible)

-+ Needs to make the company look appealing to an audience.
++ Needs to appeal to an audience.

 + Website needs to atleast look like it sells phones, accessories and similar services.

 + Website needs to contain the company name (ICUPhones).

++ Needs to have links to the other webpages.

++ Needs to contain a way for visitors to contact the company.

-### Visitor requirements
+#### Visitor requirements

-+ Needs to be easy to navigate by using menus or tabs.
++ Needs to be easy to navigate (Can be done using menus, tabs, easily seen buttons, ect)

-+ Needs to be able to load quickly not having too many things on 1 page.

 + Needs to be intresting with a colourful design that remains consistance though all pages.